compilit/compilit-domain-primitives/README.md

 }
 ```
 ### Tip
-The Solidcoding-validation package works really nice to define and validate the business rules related to domain primitives.
+The compilit-validation package works really nice to define and validate the business rules related to domain primitives.
 Here is a little example based on the previous one:

 ```java
 import javax.xml.validation.Validator;